$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: elastic scattering off heavier targets

 Figure~\ref{fig:4He120Sn_el_RMF} explores the $R_0$ dependence of the cross sections using the density combination QMC+RMF.
-The green band gives the $R_0=1.2$--1.6 fm sensitivity when using dispersion relations to calculate the imaginary part (dashed lines show this sensitivity applying the approximation $W=0.6 \, V_\text{F}$).
-At large angles, the oscillatory pattern is better reproduced by the dispersion relations, even though the results are similar in magnitude.
+The green band gives the $R_0=1.2$--1.6 fm sensitivity when using Kramers-Kronig relations to calculate the imaginary part (dashed lines show this sensitivity using $N_W=0.6$).
+At large angles, the oscillatory pattern is better reproduced by the Kramers-Kronig relations, even though the results are similar in magnitude.
 Note that, in this case, setting $N_W=0.8$ (as explored in our previous works~\cite{Dura17DFP,Dura20ImDisp}) would give a better description of the data.
-This need for more absorption is probably due to the lower excitation energy of $^{120}$Sn, compared to the other targets considered here, as well as the higher density of possible excited states of this target that would lead to open channels that our model does not contemplate.
+This need for more absorption is probably due to the lower excitation energy of $^{120}$Sn, as well as its higher density of possible excited states compared to the other targets considered here.
+In order to better describe this reaction, one should account for the spectrum of $^{120}$Sn, that would lead to a new source of energy dependence which describes channels that our model does not contemplate.